antonrh/anydi/docs/extensions/fastapi.md

 # FastAPI Extension

-Integrating `PyxDI` with `FastAPI` is straightforward.
+Integrating `AnyDI` with `FastAPI` is straightforward.
 Since `FastAPI` comes with its own internal dependency injection mechanism, there is a simple workaround for using the two together using custom `Inject` parameter instead of standard `Depends`.

 Here's an example of how to make them work together: